yukikitayama/music/listening.md

   - Piano Concerto No. 2 in A major
   - Liebestraum No. 3
   - Etude No. 3 in G sharp minor (La Campanella “the little bell”) from the Grandes études de Paganini

+Section 12: Melodic development part 2

+- Giuseppe Verdi (1813 – 1901)
+  - Prelude to Act I of the opera “La Traviata”
+  - Triumphal March from the opera “Aida”
+  - Prelude to Act I of the opera “Un Ballo in Maschera” (A Masked Ball)
+  - "La donna è mobile" from the opera “Rigoletto”
+  - "Libiamo ne' lieti calici" from the opera “La Traviata”